Pasta with Creamy Cauliflower

 - Like risotto, once you add the pasta to the creamy mixture, you will need to stir the pasta often, adding increments of water (as needed) until the pasta is cooked to al-dente, about 5 to 6 minutes.

-- Instead of water, you can use low-sodium vegetable or chicken broth to cook down the cauliflower.
-Keep in mind, that it will change the color of this dish, and will have a darker appearance.
+- Instead of water, you can use low-sodium vegetable broth to cook down the cauliflower.
+Keep in mind, that it might change the color of this dish, and will have a darker appearance.

 - If you prefer to cook the pasta separately, then reduce the water to 1 cup when cooking down the cauliflower.
 Next, under-cook the pasta, for about 2 minutes, and finish cooking the pasta with the creamy cauliflower mixture.